SpencerLimSzeSing/fraudulent-job-prediction/README.md

 # **Fraudulent Job Prediction**
-**Problem statement:** Online recruitment fraud has become increasingly prevalent in Malaysia due to rising living costs and the growing number of online job platforms.
-Many job seekers struggle to differentiate between legitimate and fraudulent job postings, leading to financial losses and loss of trust in digital hiring platforms.
+ Online recruitment fraud is on the rise in Malaysia, fueled by growing living costs and a flood of new job platforms competing for attention.
+Scammers exploit this — posting fake listings that mimic real companies, promise inflated salaries, or ask for upfront "processing fees."
+For job seekers already under financial pressure, telling a legitimate posting apart from a fraudulent one isn't always easy, and the consequences of getting it wrong range from lost money to lasting distrust in online hiring platforms altogether.

+## Objective:
-**Goal:** This project aims to build a machine learning–based classification system to accurately detect fraudulent job postings using structured metadata and unstructured text features, while balancing predictive performance, computational efficiency, and real-world deployability.
+ Build a machine learning classification system that can flag fraudulent job postings by combining structured metadata (salary range, location, and company profile) with unstructured text features from job descriptions.
+The model has to strike a practical balance between accuracy, computational cost, and real-world deployability.

 ## ⚙️ Project Structure /method
 **🛠️ Tools, Techniques & Platforms Used**